-Croyde is a fairly exposed beach break and when predominant south-westerly gales increase over 10mph it can start to affect wave quality and ride length.
+Croyde is a fairly exposed beach break.
+When predominant south-westerly gales increase over ten mph, wave quality and ride length can quickly deteriorate.

-If the swell is large enough you can head up the coast to Lynmouth which provides a lot more shelter and a selection of great waves including a world-class left-hand point on its day.
+If the swell is large enough, you can head up the coast to one of North Devon’s gems and a world-class left-hand point on its day.

-Check out our guide on Surfing Lynmouth to find out when to go and what to expect when you get there.
+Check out our guide on surfing Lynmouth’s point break waves to find out when to go and what to expect when you get there.

 Can you surf Croyde at high tide?

-Yes, while Croyde Bay is famed for its low tide barrels it offers waves through all stages of the tide.
-Waves’ size and power will decrease as the tide pushes up but this can be a great time to go for beginners or surfers trying to avoid the crowds.
+While Croyde Bay is famed for its low tide barrels, it offers waves through all tide stages.
+Waves’ size and power will decrease as the tide pushes up, but this can be a great time to go for beginners or surfers trying to avoid crowds.

-During the summer it can be hard to even put down a towel on Croyde Beach.
-As the temperature drops and you head into Autumn the beach tends to quiet down with the majority of beach users in the lineup surfing.
+Putting a towel on Croyde Beach during the summer can be hard.
+As the temperature drops and you head into Autumn, the beach tends to quiet down, with most beach users in the lineup surfing.

 What’s the best time of year to surf Croyde Bay?

 September to October offer the best chance of quality groundswell alongside warm water temperatures.
-If you’re committed to cold water waves then Croyde can have some fantastic swells through the colder winter months.
+Croyde can have fantastic swells through winter if you’re committed to cold water surfing.

 Where can you park at Croyde Bay?